ezEngine/docs-src/pages/docs/runtime/resource-management.md

 ## Loading Resources

 To load a resource, you will usually provide the [asset guid](../assets/assets-overview.md#asset-guid) or a relative path to a file.
 Note that this does not load the resource immediately.
-The resource manager is lazy and will only load resources that are actively being [acquired](#acquiring-resources).
-Similiarly, the resource manager might actually unload resources again to save memory if they haven't been acquiring in a while and no handles remain to them.
+The resource manager is lazy and only loads resources once they get [acquired](#acquiring-resources).
+Similiarly, the resource manager unloads resources again, when no handles reference them anymore, and they haven't been acquiring in a while.
 ```cpp
 ezShaderResourceHandle hShader = ezResourceManager::LoadResource<ezShaderResource>("ResourceID");
 ```